hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Setting Up Teams for Chat.md

 * However, the player can also use the *teamID* parameter in the request to specify a unique ID for their Team, which makes it easier for them to find and search for the Team:
   * If the *teamID* parameter is omitted from the request, then the platform auto-generates a unique string ID for the new Team.
   * If the *teamID* parameter is included in the request but is left empty, then the platform will use an empty string as the unique ID for the Team.
-* The response will come back including data about the owner, the Team ID, Team type and members (Currently only the owner).
+* The response will come back including data about the owner, the Team ID, Team type, and members (when you first create a team, the members returned will contain only the owner).

 #### Request default: